accumulator/Quickddit/README.md

 =========

 Quickddit is a free and open source Reddit client for mobile phones.
-Quickddit is **not** an official client of Reddit and is not affiliated with Reddit in anyway.
+Quickddit is **not** an official client of Reddit and is not affiliated with Reddit in any way.

-Quickddit is developed using Qt and currently available for MeeGo Harmattan (Qt 4.7.4) and Sailfish OS (Qt 5.1).
+Quickddit is developed using Qt and currently available for MeeGo Harmattan (Qt 4.7.4) and Sailfish OS (Qt 5.2).
 The logic part is developed in C++ while the UI is developed in QML.

 Reddit API client id and secret